Finding Clarity – What Is Your True Path

 I asked myself the same question years ago when I just started Vortex-Success, and came to this conclusion: “HELL YEAH!”
 If I were a billionaire, I would still keep the Vortex-Success project running.

 This is my baby and my love.
 It’s my destiny and life purpose.
 I thrive on creating videos and audios that help millions of people worldwide.
-I enjoy writing this content.
+I enjoy publishing this content.

-So go ahead and ask yourself this question.
-If your answer is yes, don’t worry; you’re on the right path.
+So go ahead and ask yourself this question, it will bring you closer to finding clarity.
+If your answer is yes, you’re on the right path.

-You want to manage your energy efficiently so it will bring you to where you want.
+If you want to gain clarity, then you would need to manage your energy efficiently so it will bring you to where you want.
 And it’s only possible to do this by focusing on one thing at a time.

 If you want to lose weight, finish your exams successfully, find the love of your life, get that job that will open doors in the future … These goals are admirable but overwhelming to work on all at once.